drwebb/haskelldocumentation/content/containers.md

 For a more complete introduction to common typeclasses see [the section on common type classes](../content/common-typeclasses.md)

+(Maybe some sort of matrix?)

+(Do I really need examples here)

+(Explain GHC 7.10 changes moving to Prelude)

+(Mention classy prelude)

 # Sequence

-Sequences are a high performance list-like data structure that first may look like double ended lists, but end up being much more powerful than that.
+Sequences are a high performance list-like data structure that first may look like double ended lists.
+They are very powerful and useful.

 Show examples for pattern matching (and view patterns extension).